EntropyAngel/Azure-Codex/README.md

 - Set loading first clears only slots that differ, then sets the requested spells, reducing unnecessary client requests.
 - A final reconciliation pass retries any slot that still does not match the saved set.
 - The UI reports incomplete slots instead of claiming success when a change was dropped.
-- No custom packet injection was added; the loader still uses the game's extended-equip function.

 ## v1.4